chris-lovejoy/academic-knowledge-management/README.md

 ### 3. Process the paper insights
-- When reading many papers on a particular topic, create a note for that topic within the folder '2_topics' (see example [[Decentralised storage of health data|here]])
+- When reading many papers on a particular topic, create a note for that topic within the folder '2_topics' (see example [[Decentralised data storage|here]])
 - Add the [[topic_template]] template (using the ['Templater' Obsidian plug-in](https://github.com/SilentVoid13/Templater))
 - Create links for all relevant papers that you read from within that note
 - Review the summary and high-level thoughts for all linked papers and write a topic summary